vinosamari/vinosamari/README.md

 # Hey There! 👋🏾

-## My Name Is Sapwavino Samari | Javascript & Python Web Developer | AudioHead.
+## I'm Sapwavino Samari | A Javascript & Python Web Developer | An AudioHead.

-### 🛠 Weapons of choice: Vuejs, Nuxtjs, Strapi, MongoDB and Django.
+### 🛠 Weapons of choice: Vuejs, Nuxtjs, Django, Firebase and Strapi.
 ### 🎓 Currently learning Ionic and Typescript.
 ### 👍🏾 Open to collaborations, project-based learning and programming music.